 Sunday September 28, 2008, Day 17

 It was a gusty morning with a lot of swell, not too comfortable but not dangerous either.
 As if to compensate for this there was a glorious sunrise with deep, deep, reds and vermillions over the E Turkish coast.
-The late morning, however, was cloudy and windy and the swell kept getting worse.
+Later in the morning, however, it was cloudy and windy and the swell kept getting worse.
 I decided to go.

 The French caïque Tramdana was already there and soon the German Prodomos III also arrived.
 It looks that we all just relocated a few miles to a more comfortable anchorage.
 I checked the forecasts: not very different from yesterday, northerlies of force 4-5 but mostly 5 with possible attenuation by tomorrow.
 I paid several outstanding bill via the internet.
 I spent the afternoon reading.
 Later I snorkeled and looked at the anchor, it was well dug-in.